 Additionally, I would like to clarify and put to rest any confusion regarding Member and staff exemptions under this bill.
 I, like you, believe that Senators, Members of the House of Representatives, and congressional staff should abide by the same rules as everyone else – period.
 This is precisely why, on April 27, 2017, Representative McSally introduced H.R.
 2192, a bill to amend the Public Health Service Act to eliminate the non-application of certain State waiver provisions to Members of Congress and congressional staff.
 This bill guarantees that Members and staff are not exempt from the State waiver provisions of the AHCA.
 On May 4, 2017, in overwhelming bipartisan fashion, the House passed H.R.
 2192 by a vote of 429 to 0.
 I voted in favor of final passage.
 The passage of H.R.
 2192 ensures that there is not, contrary to popular misconception, any congressional exemption for Members or their staff from any portion of the AHCA.
 There is no carve out, nor are there any special privileges.
 Those who make our nation’s laws ought to live by them, and so should members of their staff – it should be, and is, as simple as that.

 This bill delivers on the promises we have made to the American people.
 I believe that my employers, and citizens across this great nation, deserve a health care system that works for them – not for any special interest or industry.
 The current health care crisis is the direct result of the government takeover of health care that is the ACA.
 It is a failed experiment that has worsened the problems it attempted to solve.
 If we don’t act, more people will feel more pain and face more anxiety that they simply do not deserve.
 The status quo is simply no longer an option, and the AHCA is a better way forward.
 It gives us the opportunity to raise our gazes and set a bold course for our country.
 It shows that we have the resolve to stop the drift of arrogant, big-government policies in our lives and begin a new era of reform based on liberty and self-determination.
+It immediately stabilizes collapsing Obamacare marketplaces, lowers premiums, expands choices, delivers instant relief from Obamacare's crushing taxes and mandates, provides states with greater flexibility, and transfers control of health care back to the American people.
 That said, the passage of the AHCA is just one step in the process to repeal Obamacare and replacing it with a stronger, better system.
 We still have much work to do, but one thing now is clear: Republicans are committed to keeping our promise to lift the burden of Obamacare from the American people and enact the patient-centered reforms that this country so desperately needs.

 Should you be interested in further information about the AHCA, I encourage you to visit: readthebill.gop, which provides the full text of the bill to download, as well as summaries of amendments and frequently-asked-questions.